soh-ail/odin-recipes/README.md

 # odin-recipes
-The Odin Project - HTML - Recipes project
+**The Odin Project - HTML - Recipes project**

-I have used basic HTML to create a basic recipe website consisting of a main index page with a link to a few recipes.
+I have used basic HTML to create a basic recipe website consisting of a main index page with a link to three of Odin's recipes!